Sorry for the delay between the first post about Tangled and this one. Spoilerfest!

 Now, as it turns out, even though the flower was destroyed, the sun’s gift remained active, embodied in Rapunzel’s hair.
 Mother Gothel stole it once again, of course.
 She took advantage of the impressionable nature of children to convince Rapunzel that she must remain hidden from the world.

 On a non-moral note, how did the king hear about the flower in the first place?
-If, as the introduction implies, Mother Gothel found the flower fairly quickly after it bloomed and hid it without moving it, then how did anyone else find out about its existence?
-The woman proves herself ruthless later in the movie, and I doubt she would have allowed anyone who found out about the flower to live.
-Granted, her methods may have allowed for someone to stumble across the flower and start spreading rumors about a magical, golden flower before she got to them, but how would they have known about its healing properties?
+If, as the introduction implies, Mother Gothel found the flower fairly quickly after it bloomed and hid it without moving it, how did anyone else find out about its existence?
+The woman proves herself ruthless later in the movie.
+I doubt she would have allowed anyone who found out about the flower to live.
+Granted, her methods may have allowed for someone to stumble across the flower and start spreading rumors about a magical, golden flower before she got to them.
+But how would they have known about its healing properties?
 What would they have known about its healing properties?

 Part three should come along after a shorter break than did part two.
 Edit: I am a liar.
 It took forever.
 But it does exist now.